 Full backup vs. differential backup

-A differential backup procedure is similar to the full backup plus incremental backup process, but it may save some time if a large or full recovery is required.
+A differential backup procedure is similar to the full backup plus incremental backup process, but it might save some time if a large or full recovery is required.

 With full backup plus differentials, the way a recoverable full copy of the protected data is created differs from the simple cumulative process that is used with incrementals.
 The differential backup approach also starts with a full backup of all data to be protected and, as with incrementals, for the first backup after the full only new and changed data is copied.
 But rather than just holding onto the changed data backup until a recovery is needed, the differential method effectively creates new fulls for each changed data backup event.

-That means that if a full backup needs to be recovered—or even if a partial recovery is required—a copy is always available.
+That means that if a full backup must be recovered -- or even if a partial recovery is required -- a copy is always available.

 Full vs synthetic full